prasadshingne/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][image7]

-After this training the car was able to drive around track one while being on the road all the time.
+After this training the car was able to drive around track one ([video] (https://github.com/prasadshingne/CarND-Behavioral-Cloning-P3/blob/master/videos/track1.mp4)) while being on the road all the time.

 #### Note about track two

 I did not take any trainig data on track two in the interest of time.
 However I was curious how the model that had been trained only on track one would perform on track two.
-To my surprise the car went further than I had expected, showing that even the current small model is fairly robust.
+To my surprise the car went further than I had expected ([video] (https://github.com/prasadshingne/CarND-Behavioral-Cloning-P3/blob/master/videos/track2_test.mp4)), showing that even the current small model is fairly robust.